Project and Forget: Solving Large-Scale Metric Constrained Problems: Applications: Metric Constrained Problems

+Figure \ref{fig:mn-internal} also highlights another aspect of the algorithm from its analysis in Proposition \ref{prop:active}.
+That is, the algorithm spends the first few iterations finding the correct set of constraints.
+Once it has found the correct set of constraints, it converges to the correct solution very quickly (with an exponential decay in the error).
+This is seen in Figure \ref{fig:mn-internal}, where sometime between $10^6$ and $10^7$ projections, the algorithm seems to have found the correct active set of solutions.

-One thing we learn from relaxing the convergence criteria is that \cite{Brickell2008TheMN} outperforms \textsc{Project and Forget} for larger values of $n$.
-This is because, that \textsc{Project and Forget} only focuses on the set of the active constraints, thus, converges to the true solutions faster.
+We further tested our method against the cyclic Bregman method on Type II and Type III data.
+In this case, we got the running times shown in Figure \ref{fig:metricnearnessappendix}.
+For this we relaxed the convergence criteria to being within 1 of the closest decrease only metric solution.
+One thing we learn from relaxing the convergence criteria is that cyclic Bregman method outperforms \textsc{Project and Forget} for larger values of $n$.
+This is because, that \textsc{Project and Forget} only focuses on the set of the active constraints.
+Thus, the more stringent the convergence criterion, the better our method does compared to the standard cyclic Bregman method used in \cite{Brickell2008TheMN}.

+Finally, we must note that when we use the cycle constraints to represent $\met(K_n)$, there is significant dependency amongst the constraints.
+That is, many constraints are not independent from other constraints.
+We may suspect that our oracle finds a lot of active constraints that have linear dependencies and so $L^{(\nu)}$ becomes saturated with dependent constraints.
+It is surprising, however, that after we solve the problem, $L^{(\nu)}$, more often than not, only contains 3-cycle constraints and does not have a lot of dependency.
+We also see that the size of $L^{(\nu)}$ is about $O(n^2)$.

-\subsection{Weighted correlation clustering on general graphs}
+\subsection{Weighted Correlation Clustering on General Graphs.}

-\citet{Bansal2004} introduced the correlation clustering problem.
-In this problem, we are given a graph $G = (V,E)$ (not necessarily complete) and two non-negative numbers $w^+(e)$ and $w^-(e)$ for each edge $e$.
+For the correlation clustering problem, we are given a graph $G = (V,E)$ (not necessarily complete) and two non-negative numbers $w^+(e)$ and $w^-(e)$ for each edge $e$.
 These numbers indicate the level of similarity and dissimilarity between the end points of $e$.
 The goal of correlation clustering is to partition the nodes into clusters so as to minimize some objective function.
-The most common objective is $ \sum_{e\in E}w^+(e)x_e + w^-(e) (1-x_e) $, where $x_e \in \{0,1\}$ indicates whether the end points of the edge $e$ belong to different cluster.
-In general, this variant of the problem is NP-hard and many different approximation algorithms and heuristics have been developed to solve the problem.
-The best approximation results \cite{corOpt1, corOpt2}, however, are obtained by rounding the solution to the following relaxed linear problem
+The most common objective is $ \sum_{e\in E}w^+(e)x_e + w^-(e) (1-x_e) $, where $x_e \in \{0,1\}$ indicates whether the end points of the edge $e$ belong to different clusters.
+This problem is NP-hard and many different approximation algorithms and heuristics have been developed to solve it.
+The best approximation results \citep{corOpt1, corOpt2}, however, are obtained by rounding the solution to the following relaxed linear problem

-Special cases, such as when the weights are $\pm1$ and $G = K_n$, can be solved with faster algorithms \cite{Ailon2008AggregatingII}.
+Special cases, such as when the weights are $\pm1$ and $G = K_n$, have faster algorithms for the same approximation ratio \citep{Ailon2008AggregatingII}.